 Consistently a popular option for those after a smaller car, the i30 offers multiple models for drivers to test out, making it an ideal option for those looking for a hatchback or sedan.
 Selling over 1,500 units in October, the i30 is helping to change the face of the Korean brand.

 Available with petrol, diesel and turbo engines, the i30 range consists of the Active, Elite, N-Line and N-Line Premium, with features such as LED daytime running lamps, wireless phone charging and Smart Sense safety functions available, with dual zone climate control on all models except the Active range.
 If you’re looking for something with a bit more grunt to it, the N-Line series may be the option for you, with an upgraded suspension system, active variable exhaust system and multiple driving modes all helping to make the drive more exciting.

 One of the more recent introductions to the Australian market, Chinese brand MG is known for its smaller models, although most of the focus is on its small SUV range.
-The MG 3 is the sole small car on offer from the brand, but is available as either the Core or Excite model, and is proving popular, selling over 1,600 models in April.
+The MG 3 is available as either the Core or Excite model, and is proving popular, selling over 1,400 models in October.

 The MG 3 Core model comes equipped with 15inch alloys, rear parking sensors, LED daytime running lights, an 8inch infotainment screen, leather trimmed steering wheel and a 1.5L engine, while the Excite bumps up the wheels to 16inches, as well as adds a rear spoiler, 6-speaker sound system and sat nav.